Texas Department of Criminal Justice

 Information Technology Division

-Automated information services and technology support were provided by the Information Technology Division to all TDCJ departments, the Board of Pardons and Paroles, Correctional Managed Health Care, and other external entities.
-Approximately 30,000 personal computers, terminals, routers, radios, telephone switches, and other devices are operated and supported on behalf of the agency.
-Additionally, the division operates and maintains numerous computer and telephone voice networks along with a Wide Area Network (WAN) that connects parole offices, correctional facilities, and administrative offices in Huntsville, Austin, and across the state.
+Automated information services and technology support are provided to all TDCJ departments, the Board of Pardons and Paroles, Correctional Managed Health Care, and other external entities.
+Approximately 32,000 personal computers, terminals, routers, radios, telephone switches and other devices are operated and supported on behalf of the agency.
+Additionally, the division operates and maintains numerous computer and telephone voice networks and a Wide Area Network (WAN) that connects parole offices, correctional facilities and administrative offices in Huntsville, Austin, and across the state.

 The division's computer operations consist of two large mainframe computers and 11 servers located at the Texas State Data Center in San Angelo.
-This center processes more than 17.9 million transactions a day for the agency.
-Major technology initiatives include completing the implementation of the pre-release application of the Offender Information Management System (Parole Supervision System) and the conversion of all TDCJ Internet Web pages to comply with Federal 508c accessibility standards.
+This center processes more than 19.7 million transactions a day for the agency.
+In Fiscal Year 2007, the division launched the pre-release application of the Offender Information Management System and implemented the Data Center Consolidation services contract with the Department of Information Resources for data center and disaster recovery services.

 Manufacturing & Logistics Division

-The Manufacturing & Logistics Division benefits the State of Texas by affording work and training opportunities for incarcerated offenders.
-The division provides quality service in warehousing operations, freight transportation, the management of the TDCJ fleet, and in producing quality manufactured products and services for TDCJ and other state agencies and political subdivisions.
-The work and training programs offered to offenders help in reducing idleness and provide opportunities for offenders to learn marketable job skills and work ethics.
-On-the-job training and accredited certification programs, along with the Work Against Recidivism (WAR) program, are specifically targeted to successfully reintegrate the offender into society upon release from the TDCJ.
+The Manufacturing & Logistics Division benefits the state by affording work and training opportunities for incarcerated offenders.
+The division provides quality service in warehousing operations, freight transportation, the management of the TDCJ fleet, and by providing quality manufactured products and services to TDCJ and other state agencies and political subdivisions.

 Texas Correctional Industries

-Texas Correctional Industries (TCI) manufactures goods and provides services to state and local government agencies, political subdivisions, all public educational systems, and private institutions of higher education.
-TCI has 39 facilities that manufacture everything from textile and janitorial products to furniture, license plates, tire recapping, and stainless steel goods.
-Sales for Fiscal Year 2006 totaled more than $79 million.
-TCI provides work program participants with marketable job skills to help reduce recidivism through a coordinated program of job skills training, documentation of work history, and access to resources provided by Project Re-Integration of Offenders (RIO) and the Texas Workforce Commission.
-This includes access to resources provided through assistance to local workforce development boards in referring work program participants to the Project RIO employment referral services.
-TCI also works to reduce department costs by providing products and services to the department and providing products and services for sale, on a for-profit basis, to the public, state agencies, and political subdivisions.
+Texas Correctional Industries (TCI) manufactures goods and provides services for state and local government agencies, political subdivisions, public educational systems, and to private institutions of higher education.
+TCI has 43 facilities that manufacture everything from textile and janitorial products to furniture, license plates, tire recapping and stainless steel goods.
+Sales for Fiscal Year 2007 totaled approximately $83 million.
+TCI has two statutory objectives.
+One is to provide work program participants with marketable job skills to help reduce recidivism through a coordinated program of job skills training, documentation of work history, and access to resources provided by Project Re-Integration of Offenders (RIO) and the Texas Workforce Commission.
+The second is to reduce costs by providing products and services to the department, and to sell products and services to other eligible entities on a for-profit basis.

-Fleet Management has oversight of more than 2,120 on-road, licensed vehicles as well as several thousand trailers and other equipment.
-The agency's online vehicle management system has the ability to measure how effectively the agency uses a fleet of licensed vehicles.
+Fleet Transportation has oversight of approximately 2,100 licensed vehicles as well as several thousand trailers and other equipment.
+The agency's online vehicle management system has the ability to measure how effectively the agency uses its fleet of licensed vehicles.

-Freight Transportation manages a fleet of 193 trucks and 412 trailers.
-During Fiscal Year 2006, four dispatch offices coordinated more than 28,000 freight shipments.
-Approximately 6.8 million miles were logged.
-Employees and offenders worked 273,777 hours.
+Freight Transportation manages a fleet of 192 trucks and 419 trailers.
+During Fiscal Year 2007, four dispatch offices coordinated more than 26,000 freight hauls and logged approximately 6.5 million miles.
+Employees and offenders worked 288,769 hours.

 Warehousing & Supply

-Warehousing & Supply has eight warehouses with an average inventory of more than $21 million and maintains 7,414 items in stock.
-Approximately $115 million in supplies were distributed to food warehouses, the Prison Store, and other facilities during Fiscal Year 2006.
+Warehousing & Supply manages eight warehouses with an average inventory of more than $20 million and maintains 6,739 items in stock.
+Approximately $116 million in supplies were distributed to food warehouses, the Prison Store in Huntsville and other facilities during Fiscal Year 2007.

 Human Resources Division